Eleanor of Aquitaine: Later years in England (1159–1168)

 These long periods of separation would give rise to speculation and then rumours of Henry's infidelities, and a resultant rift between him and Eleanor.
-The most notorious of these stories was that of an alleged affair with Rosamund Clifford.
+The most notorious of these stories was that of an affair with Rosamund Clifford.
 Henry's affair had become known by late 1166 and was acknowledged by 1174.
-Henry had a reputation for philandering; he fathered other, illegitimate, children throughout the marriage.
+Henry had a reputation for philandering; he fathered illegitimate children throughout the marriage.
 Eleanor appears to have taken an ambivalent attitude towards these affairs.
 Geoffrey of York, (Note: It is likely that Geoffrey was born before Henry and Eleanor were married.
 Some chroniclers confine accounts of his affairs to his youth and later years beyond Eleanor's child bearing.) for example, was an illegitimate son of Henry, but acknowledged by Henry as his child and raised at Westminster in the care of the Queen.
 (Note: Eleanor was well aware of her husband's infidelities, and this was even an expectation of the spouses of aristocrats.)

 Following the birth of Princess Joanna, Eleanor remained at Angers.
 Henry did not join her for Christmas that year, only crossing to France in March 1166, where he would remain for another four years.
 The unprecedented separation at Christmas also led to speculation of discord, but Henry was with her by Easter that year, when she conceived their last child, John.
 After Easter, Eleanor returned to England, and Christmas 1166 was again spent apart, with John having been born on Christmas Eve.
 Eleanor did not join Henry in France till Christmas 1167, which they spent at Angers.
 This year also saw her bringing Matilda, then only eleven, to the continent in September in preparation for her marriage to the much older duke of Saxony, Henry the Lion, which took place on 1 February 1168.

 Henry II's reign was marred by a bitter feud with Thomas Becket, which began in 1163.
 Becket was initially a close friend and adviser, then his chancellor and eventually archbishop of Canterbury.
 There has been some speculation as to what role Eleanor may have played in this, but very little evidence.
 During his exile in France from 1164, Becket unsuccessfully sought her help.
 What little evidence exists though, suggests that she urged reconciliation.